open main page here with limited thumbnails open main page here with ALL thumbnails

 web pics:

-planks --- the colors are all over the map here and I don't know which one's might be correct or not
+planks --- the colors are all over the map here and I don't know which ones might be correct or not

-both sides of a set of planks
+both sides of a piece of lignum vitae / Guaiacum officinale

-planks listed as Argentine lignum vitae
+planks listed as lignum vitae / Gauiacum guatemalense

 plank and closeup